joephinderink/SharePortation-Protocol--SPP-/provider/README.md

 ### GBFS

-All MDS compatible `provider` APIs must expose a public [GBFS](https://github.com/NABSA/gbfs) feed as well.
+All  SPP compatible `provider` APIs must expose a public [GBFS](https://github.com/NABSA/gbfs) feed as well.
 Compatibility with [GBFS 2.0](https://github.com/NABSA/gbfs/blob/v2.0/gbfs.md) or greater is advised due to privacy concerns and support for micromobility.

 GBFS 2.0 includes some changes that may make it less useful for regulatory purposes (specifically, the automatic rotation of vehicle IDs).
 The [`/vehicles`](#vehicles) endpoint offers an alternative to GBFS that may more effectively meet the use cases of regulators.
-See our [MDS Vehicles Guide](https://github.com/shareportation/mobility-data-specification/wiki/MDS-Vehicles) for how this compares to GBFS `/free_bike_status`.
-Additional information on MDS and GBFS can be found in this [guidance document](https://github.com/shareportation/governance/blob/main/technical/GBFS_and_MDS.md).
+See our [ SPP Vehicles Guide](https://github.com/shareportation/mobility-data-specification/wiki/ SPP-Vehicles) for how this compares to GBFS `/free_bike_status`.
+Additional information on  SPP and GBFS can be found in this [guidance document](https://github.com/shareportation/governance/blob/main/technical/GBFS_and_ SPP.md).

 [Top][toc]